DamjanGjurovski/Learning-over-Sets-for-Databases/README.md

 python set_boundaries.py --training --epochs 100
 # example training of the model with compression
 python set_boundaries.py --training --compression --epochs 100
-# example training of the model without compression and outlier removal
+# example training of the model without compression and with outlier removal
 python set_boundaries.py --training --outlierremoval --startremoval 90 --stepremoval 40 --boundaryremoval 90 --epochs 100
-# example training of the model with compression and outlier removal
+# example training of the model with compression and with outlier removal
 python set_boundaries.py --training --compression --outlierremoval --startremoval 90 --stepremoval 40 --boundaryremoval 90 --epochs 100
 # testing of the model without compression
 python set_boundaries.py
 # testing of the model with compression
 python set_boundaries.py --compression
-# testing of the model without compression and outlier removal
+# example testing of the model without compression and with outlier removal
-python set_boundaries.py --outlierremoval
+python set_boundaries.py --outlierremoval --startremoval 90 --stepremoval 40 --boundaryremoval 90 --epochs 100
-# testing of the model with compression and outlier removal
+# example testing of the model with compression and with outlier removal
-python set_boundaries.py --compression --outlierremoval
+python set_boundaries.py --compression --outlierremoval --startremoval 90 --stepremoval 40 --boundaryremoval 90 --epochs 100
 ```

 To recreate the experiments in the paper for cardinality estimation, follow the following instructions: